Why carry an IDP while driving in Zimbabwe?

 - Turn left onto Fifth St.

-- Turn left onto Josiah Tongogara St.
+- Make a left onto Josiah Tongogara St.

-- Turn right onto Chancellor Seventh/Seventh St.
+- Then turn right onto Chancellor Seventh/Seventh St.

 - Turn left onto A5.

 Your local driver’s license is one of the International Driving Permit in Zimbabwe requirements.
 Aside from that, you should also be at least 18 years old to apply for an International Driving Permit in Zimbabwe online.
 Make sure to also prepare an ID if ever further verification is needed when applying for an International Driving Permit in Zimbabwe.